-As far as “one more years” go, I’ve already put one in since becoming financially independent.
+As far as “one more years” go, I’ve already put more than one in since becoming financially independent.
 In order to implement our plan for what’s next, we need at least a year of lead time, and we’re not going to yank the boys from school mid-year, so we’re looking at another year and a half of work at a minimum.
-By then, I will have worked 2.5 “one more years” and while we may not have met our goal of having 40x expenses saved up, I won’t be done making money for good when I leave my primary job.
+By then, I will have worked 2.5 “one more years” and while we may not have met our goal of having 30x our annual expenses saved up, I won’t be done making money for good when I leave my primary job.

 Next is New Zealand.
 Or Australia.
 Maybe both.
 Tasmania, anyone?